 Jon Entine, Genetic Literacy Project connection

-Kloor’s prolific writings in defense of the agrichemical industry can be viewed on the website of the Genetic Literacy Project, a promotional website for the agrichemical industrythat features dozens of articles written by Kloor or quoting his work.
+Kloor’s prolific writings in defense of the pesticide industry can be viewed on the website of the Genetic Literacy Project, a promotional website for pesticides and GMOs that features dozens of articles written by Kloor or quoting his work.
 Genetic Literacy Project is run by Jon Entine, a longtime PR operative who promotes and defends chemical industry interests.
+(Genetic Literacy Project disclosed direct funding by Bayer as of 2022.)
 Entine is principal of the PR firm ESG MediaMetrics, whose clients included Monsanto.
 Kloor and Entine use similar messaging and frame the issues in similar ways, and appear to have a close relationship, according to the emails.

 In another email from October 2014, Kloor was the only journalist included in an email warning from Ketchum public relations firm about a possible hacking operation on corporate websites by the group Anonymous.
-The email was forwarded by Adrianne Massey, managing director of the BiotechnologyIndustry Association (BIO), to a group of industry allies, including Entine.
+The email was forwarded by Adrianne Massey, managing director of the biotechnology industry trade association to a group of industry allies, including Entine.

-“I haveno idea what type of attack.
-Private sector entities may be their only targets, but I don’t want any of you to be harmed who see you as industry allies,” Massey wrote.
+“I have no idea what type of attack.
+Private sector entities may be their only targets, but I don’t want any of you to be harmed by those who see you as industry spokespeople,” Massey wrote.